-- 106.1 The Director of Student Housing shall be responsible for informing the Student Government Association President of all on- and off- campus housing affairs.
-He or she shall serve as a liaison between the Student Government Association, Residence Council and the Department of Housing as well as all students living in off-campus housing. - 106.2 The Director of Student Housing shall serve as a non-voting member of the Residence Council to deliver and gather information which is relative to the Student Government Association and the Residence Council. - 106.3 The Director of Student Housing shall form an On-Campus Committee to assist the Director of Student Housing in fulfilling all necessary duties. - 106.4 The Director of Student Housing shall also form an off campus housing committee which deals with specific issues related to such. - 106.5 The Director of Student Housing shall serve as an official member of the Food Service Committee. - 106.6 The Director of Student Housing shall in addition perform duties as delegated by the Student Government Association President
+105.1 The Secretary of Residential Life shall be responsible for informing the Student Government Association President of all on and off campus housing affairs and shall serve as a liaison between the Student

+Government Association, Residence Council, and the Department of Housing as well as all students living in off campus housing.

+- 105.2 The Secretary of Residential Life shall serve as a non-voting member of the Residence Council to deliver and gather information which is relative to the Student Government Association and the Residence Council. - 105.3 The Secretary of Residential Life shall form an On-Campus Committee to assist the Director of Student Housing in fulfilling all necessary duties. - 105.4 The Secretary of Residential Life shall also form an off-campus housing committee which deals with specific issues related to such. - 105.5 The Secretary of Residential Life shall serve as an official member of the Dietary Services Committee. - 105.6 The Secretary of Residential Life shall in addition perform duties as delegated by the Student Government Association President